 The fishing industry has waxed and waned through the years according to the supply.
 Fish weirs and small boat hand lining as well as coastal whaling thrived in the early years.
 Today there is a large charter boat sports fishing fleet located in Rock Harbor, which has been the Orleans center of maritime commerce and history.

-The Indians initially taught the settlers about shell fishing.
+The members of Nauset Tribe of the Wampanoug Nation initially taught the settlers about shell fishing.
 It has continued to be an excellent source and generally reliable monetary factor in good and bad economic times.
 Now aquaculture appears to have a successful future.

 Packet boats were the mode of transportation of goods and people until the arrival of the railroad in 1865, which opened up other avenues of commerce such as pants manufacturing.
 The railroad spawned early tourism.
 The many needs of the town supplied by the railroad were taken over by cars and trucks.
 Railroad service to the town ceased in the 1950's.